 Harestanes Countryside Visitor Centre

-Beautiful countryside and a great outdoor play park mean there’s always lots to do, whatever the weather.
+Beautiful countryside for walking or cycling, Marys Dairy for homemade ice-cream, coffee shop and tea room and a brand new fantastic outdoor play park mean there’s always lots to do, whatever the weather.
 Discover why Harestanes is one of the Borders’ best-loved attractions.

 Admission is free.